vmware-nsx/demos-by-use-case/README.md

 ## Networking
 Title | Description | Link
 ---|---|---
-NSX-T and ECMP   | Everything you need to know about ECMP within NSX-T | https://youtu.be/XdSs-S2a5fc
+NSX-T and ECMP   |  This video teaches you how ECMP can be leveraged within NSX-T. There are multiple layers of ECMP: From the Distributed Router to the Services Router and then from the Service Router to the physical networking fabric.
+NSX-T offers an optimal way to load balance the networking traffic within the Data Center.
+We will also present how easy it is to enable ECMP whether you use BGP, OSPF or static routes. | https://youtu.be/XdSs-S2a5fc